Cisplatin 1 mg/ml Sterile Concentrate - Latex free vial stopper

 This agent should only be administered under the direction of oncologists in specialist units under conditions permitting adequate monitoring and surveillance.
 Supportive equipment should be available to control anaphylactic reactions.

 Cisplatin reacts with metallic aluminium to form a black precipitate of platinum.
-All aluminium containing IV sets, needles, catheters and syringes should be avoided.
+All aluminium containing IV sets, needles, catheters and syringes must be avoided.

 Appropriate monitoring and management of the treatment and its complications are only possible if adequate diagnosis and exact treatment conditions are available.